Today You Die: Plot

-Harlan Banks (Steven Seagal) is a Robin Hood-esque thief who has always picked his own jobs and tried to pull heists that would leave him room to help out others.
+Harlan Banks (Steven Seagal) is a thief who has always picked his own jobs and tried to pull heists that would leave him room to help others.
 The work keeps getting riskier, and at the urging of his girlfriend Jada (Mari Morrow), Banks has decided to pull one final job, going in with some men who are planning a $20 million robbery.

 After the heist goes bad, Banks heads to Las Vegas, where Jada wants him to get a real job.
 On the way to town, Banks and Jada passed a children's hospital displaying a going out of business sign.
 Banks gets a job driving an armored car for a man, Max (Kevin Tighe).
 The job is not exactly legitimate, and Bruno (Robert Miano), Banks' partner for the job, shoots a security guard, resulting in a chase through the Las Vegas Strip in the armored van.

 However, Banks is stopped and sent to prison, where he befriends an inmate known as "Ice Kool" (Treach).
 With Ice's help, Banks escapes, determined to hunt Max down.
 Along the way, Banks meets a federal agent named Saunders (Nick Mancuso), and it turns out that Saunders, who is in league with Max, is the man behind the setup.
-So Banks sets out to take down both Saunders and Max with a job.
+Banks decides to set out and take down both Saunders and Max with a job.